quicknir/reveal_wise_enum/example.md

 ### Globals vs Singletons
  - Do not confuse them!
- - A singleton is a *class* that can have *at most* one instance
+ - Singleton: a *class* that can have at most one instance
- - A global is a *variable* that has global scope
+ - Global: a *variable* that has global scope
  - These are orthogonal, you can have them in any combination
  - Singletons are even more evil than globals (but still have uses)